Part V

 Sensory seeking.
 Some neurotypes actively seek strong input (movement, pressure, texture, sound) to regulate or feel present.
 When supported intentionally—rather than treated as disruption—this can become a grounding resource.

 Interoception challenges.
-Difficulty accurately perceiving internal bodily states (hunger, fatigue, emotion) can complicate embodiment practices (Parts IV & V) and emotional awareness work central to shadow integration.
+Difficulty accurately perceiving internal bodily states (hunger, fatigue, emotion) can complicate embodiment, self-regulation, and the emotional awareness needed for shadow work.

-This connects to Alexithymia—difficulty identifying and describing emotions—which can be more common in some neurodivergent populations.
+This connects to Alexithymia—difficulty identifying and describing emotions—which can show up more often in some neurodivergent populations.

 Emotional Regulation